mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### SourceProfile GetSourceProfileCopy()

-Return a deep-copy of the SourceProfile associated with thisconnection.
-Since the returned object is a copy, modifications toit have no effect on the AdgConnection instance.
+Return a deep-copy of the current value of .

 ```cs
 SourceProfile GetSourceProfileCopy()